chent01/llm-documentor/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+see the LICENSE file for details.

-## Contact

-Total Control Pty Ltd - info@tcgindustrial.com.au